catalyst-cloud/catalystcloud-docs/source/kubernetes/nginx-ingress.rst

 Once the loadbalancer is active and has an external IP we can create an ingress, the same as the previous example, that routes the incoming requests for test.example.com to the echo service based on the the URL path "/ping".
 This time we will also add configuration for TLS support.
-This adds the hosts that the ingress will accept traffic for and the cluster secret that will provide the certificate used for the encryption.
+This change adds the hosts that the ingress will accept traffic for and the cluster secret that will provide the certificate used for the encryption.

 .. code-block:: bash